AndersDeath/diary2/000-current.md

 # 04 März - Montag - Berlin - 531 Tag der Einwanderung - Sunny

 This day was really cool.
 I had a german lesson and then I was partisipating in public speaking club for the first time.
+It was cool.